ethanlee515/Compiler/README.md

 	* -a flag: Prints the abstract syntax tree.
 	* -i flag: Runs the interpreter.
 Unfortunately this is NYI.

+Code examples can be found in the examples folder.

 ## Disclaimer

 If you happen to be taking the same class, please do not cheat off of this.
 There's a good chance that this code doesn't work very well anyways.